Mary Goulding

 Mary Teresa Goulding (born 24 August 1996) is a New Zealand professional basketball player.

 Early life and career

+Goulding was born in Canada.
+She was raised in Rangiora, New Zealand, where she attended Rangiora High School and played both basketball and netball.

-Goulding attended Rangiora High School in Rangiora, New Zealand, and played in the Women's Basketball Championship (WBC) for the Canterbury Wildcats in 2014 and 2015.
+Goulding played in the Women's Basketball Championship (WBC) for the Canterbury Wildcats in 2014 and 2015.
 In 2018, she returned to the Wildcats for a one-game stint.

 College career

 In 2015, Goulding began her college career for the Gillette Pronghorns in Gillette, Wyoming, participating in the NJCAA.
 After her first year, Goulding would then go on to play Division I basketball with the Fordham Rams in Bronx, New York.
 During her senior year, Goulding was named team captain of the Rams and A-10 Championship Most Outstanding Player.

 Professional career

 In 2019, Goulding played for the Rockhampton Cyclones in the Queensland Basketball League.

 For the 2019–20 season, Goulding moved to Sweden to play for IK Eos Lund of the Basketligan dam.

 In 2020, Goulding played for the Bendigo Spirit during the WNBL Hub season in Queensland.

 In 2021, Goulding played for the East Perth Eagles of the NBL1 West.
 She was the league's leading rebounder and earned All-NBL1 West First Team honours.

 For the 2021–22 WNBL season, Goulding returned to the Bendigo Spirit.

 In 2022, Goulding joined the Mainland Pouākai for the inaugural season of the Tauihi Basketball Aotearoa.
+She tore her achilles tendon during the season.

+In February 2024, Goulding signed with the East Perth Eagles for the 2024 NBL1 West season, returning to the team for a second stint.
+On 28 March 2024, in her return to the court 10 months after her accident, she had 14 points, 12 rebounds and four assists in a 96–81 loss to the Warwick Senators.